Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## What Is This?
-This plugin adds a new type of node that combines the features of the NinePatchRect, the Button, and the TextureButton, with the NinePatchRect being used as the base.
-We also added a customizable sound system, which allows you to assign sounds for some of its functions such as pressing it or hovering over it.
+This plugin adds a new type of Button that

 ## Why Did We Make This?